Are you frustrated with trying to lose weight with your sluggish Thyroid?

 Recall that with high levels of insulin (I use 5 as a cutoff) your body will store all calories you consume as FAT.
 Insulin literally turns off the enzymes in your body that allow you to burn fat as an energy source.

-In this patient a FASTING (12 hour) insulin level os 23.8 will be a huge issue for her and explains her inability to lose weight - especially when combined with her other hormonal imbalances.
+In this patient, a FASTING (12-hour) insulin level of 23.8 will be a huge issue for her and explains her inability to lose weight – especially when combined with her other hormonal imbalances.

-These thyroid studies definitely fall within the "normal" range by definition of the labs.
+These thyroid studies definitely fall within the “normal” range by the definition of the labs.

-Because of these findings and because insulin resistance is associated with low levels of T3 in the serum and a hypothyroid state - I did treat her with Thyroid hormone.
+Because of these findings and because insulin resistance is associated with low levels of T3 in the serum (7) and a hypothyroid state – I treated her with thyroid hormone.

 As you can also see, her free T4 and free T3 levels are suboptimal – both falling within the lower first and second quartile of the reference range.

-In addition her Reverse T3 is elevated which is causing an inappropriately increased free T3 level.
+In addition, her Reverse T3 is elevated which is causing an inappropriately increased free T3 level (8).

-Low SHBG is associated with tissue level hypothyroidism, and tracking SHBG levels with treatment can be used to get an idea of how much Thyroid Hormone is actually getting to the target tissues.
+Low SHBG is associated with tissue-level hypothyroidism, and tracking SHBG levels (9) with treatment can be used to get an idea of how much Thyroid Hormone is actually getting to the target tissues.

 Note: It’s unclear to me whether her insulin resistance caused her hypothyroidism or if her hypothyroidism contributed to her insulin resistance – but in either event, both need to be treated!

-Iron is critical to measure because low levels are associated with decreased thyroid function.
+Iron is critical to measure because low levels are associated with decreased thyroid function (10).

 Through treating hundreds of patients I’ve found that optimal thyroid function happens when Ferritin is around the 70-80 range.

-Because of this I treat patients with Vitamin B12 (methylcobalamin) if they have: Low or mid range serum B12 levels, an MCV > 92 on red cell analysis, or elevated homocysteine levels.
+Because of this, I treat patients with vitamin B12 if they have: Low or mid-range serum B12 levels, an MCV > 92 on red cell analysis, or elevated homocysteine levels.

 After going over the results with her above, and assessing her symptoms she ended up with the following diagnoses: